Bareflank/hypervisor/bfdrivers/src/arch/linux/README.md

 ./tools/scripts/setup_ubuntu.sh
 ```

-Once you have a cross compiler setup, you need to build the main source code.
+Next you need to build the main source code.
 This can be done by doing the following:

 ```